 In this sense, VPNSecure for us was a slow VPN service – the fall in speed is significant even when connected to nearby servers, such as the one in London.
 If speed is the main criteria, check out our list of fastest VPNs.

 VPNSecure is available on a wide range of platforms, with clients for:

 You can also use it via OpenVPN apps on a variety of devices, as well as routers: Tomato, Synology NAS, and DD-WRT.
 So everyone should be able to download a copy and get underway with relative ease.

-There’s no need to ask support how to download VPNSecure either.
+There’s no need to ask the support how to download VPNSecure either.
 The website swiftly leads you to the download pages, where you can select the right package and get a hold of the client in seconds.

 The interface – for the most part – is nice and simple, but there are some strange quirks, such as the fact that you can’t turn the app off without disconnecting, while at the same time there’s no separate Disconnect button.
 You have to click on any server while connected and it will disconnect, which is somewhat counter-intuitive from the UI standpoint.

 As you can see, there’s not much to tinker with in the Settings menu, aside from the most important security aspects, such as the kill switch, encryption cipher, blocking IPv6, etc. There’s also the option to choose which domains to route through the VPN – quite a welcome addition.

 Unblocking Netflix and other streaming platforms

 According to VPNSecure customer support, they have stopped supporting Netflix both through their VPN and Smarter DNS feature.

 We went through all the VPNSecure servers on the East Coast of the US and were unable to bypass Netflix US geo-restrictions through any of them.